 DBS checks have a lifespan of 3 years at which point they need to be updated.

 The Update Service is an online profile which allows applicants to store multiple DBS Checks.
 This is beneficial for people who require multiple DBS checks for work, hobbies or charity work they may do.
+Organisations can carry out a quick online Status check, with consent, to see if an individual’s DBS Certificate is still up to date – saving you both time and money.

 Once you have signed up to the Update Service you will never have to complete an application form again (subject to required workforce and level of the check).